bartekar/tracker/README.md

 - KCF tracker tracks movement of the person
 - If KCF fails, then yolo5 is used again to find the person
 - The bounding box of the person is drawn onto the image
-- In each frame, pose-net is used to draw the skeleton of whatever it finds...
+- In each frame, pose-net (disbaled by default) may be used to draw the skeleton of whatever it finds...

 Output:
 - An mp4 file named "results.mp4" is created inside the build folder.
 It is identical to the input video but also contains the bounding box plus the drawn skeleton